 What does it mean to be given an opportunity to grow or to heal?
 What does it look like for you to be in that vulnerable place where you NEED to struggle in order to change?
 Does it hurt?
 Can you look at it as a gift of being able to “look outside the box” of your situation and address it creatively?
 Does it force you to seek help from others?
 Does it nudge you to seek a time of restorative prayer?
 Where do you go for healing?

 Lately I’ve I learned that I want to hold on to too much.
-I hold the stories of my clients, which is good, but I also have a tendency to hold what isn’t mine, what wasn’t meant for me to carry.
+For instance, I hold the stories of my clients.
+While this is good, I also tend to hold onto what isn’t mine.
+They aren’t meant for me to carry.
 During those times, I try to think of this bible passage in Matthew 11:28-30 “Come to me, all you who are weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light.”
 I am not always gentle and humble towards myself; I need this reminder and this invitation to find rest for my soul.

-After profound rest and deep healing we are changed.
+We change after profound rest and deep healing.
 Sometimes we are stronger; sometimes more gentle, but we are definitely different.
 The outcome of our experience can surprise us.
-Give your burdens to God and let Him soothe you.
+So, give your burdens to God and let Him soothe you.
 You can count on His strength.
 Remain a learner.

 – Lisa Lounsbury, MA, LMFT, ATR-BC, Executive Director of Art Lab Rx, LLC